provenancetech/pti-docs/guide/v1/example-project.md

 Fiant provides some examples to help you understand the different ways you can interact with the platform.
 The source code for the examples is available [here](https://github.com/provenancetech/pti-docs/tree/master/examples)

+TODO: We need to review this repo, and remove/update deprecated stuff

 ## Reference React application example

 [Here](https://github.com/provenancetech/pti-docs/tree/master/examples/ReactJsSdkApp) is an example of a basic React web application that leverages the SDK to render forms and also shows some calls to the API.

-[Here](https://github.com/provenancetech/pti-docs/blob/master/examples/PythonBackendApp/client_backend.py) you will find the associated example backend that provides 2 endponints:
+[Here](https://github.com/provenancetech/pti-docs/blob/master/examples/PythonBackendApp/client_backend.py) you will find the associated example backend that provides 2 endpoints:

 * `/generateToken`:  the endpoint you would put in your backend to proxy the single use token requests
-* `/webhook`: the endpoint you would put in your backend to receive the [webhook responses](delete?usage#webhook-responses-definitions)
+* `/webhook`: the endpoint you would put in your backend to receive the [webhook responses](webhook-responses-definitions)

-Note that it is possible to connect run this example code locally and connect it to your environment on the PTI platform.
+Note that it is possible to connect run this example code locally and connect it to your environment on the Fiant platform.
 However, if you also wish to connect to the webhook endpoint, you must find a way to serve it over a public HTTPS address.

 ## Webhook server example